Mazda6 saloon review

-Trim levels are SE-L Nav+, SE-L Lux Nav+, Sport Nav+ and GT Sport Nav+, with radar cruise control, Apple CarPlay and Android Auto all coming as standard.
-The most expensive versions come with a heated steering wheel, electric memory seats and power-folding exterior mirrors.
+Trim levels are SE-L, Sport and GT Sport, and even the former is stacked high with standard equipment.
+Automatic LED headlights, front and rear parking sensors, radar-guided cruise control, sat nav, Apple CarPlay and Android Auto all come as standard.
+The most expensive versions come with a heated steering wheel, electric memory seats and Japanese wood trim.

 Reliability is one area where Mazda has always done well, and the Mazda6 finished a respectable 11th out of the 75 cars ranked in our 2020 Driver Power owner satisfaction survey of cars currently on sale in the UK.
 If the unexpected should happen, a three-year/60,000-mile warranty is included.

 Safety shouldn’t be a concern either, thanks to a five-star rating from Euro NCAP following crash-testing.
 As well as a full roster of airbags and the mandatory anti-lock brakes and tyre-pressure monitoring, there’s also hill-hold assist and autonomous emergency braking.

 With a talented chassis, good looks and a well equipped interior, the Mazda6 makes a good choice – and the Mazda6 Tourer estate is available if you need more space.
 Saloons may be getting less popular, but if you value your driving experience over SUV styling, the Mazda6 is well worth checking out.